Cater 2 U

 "Cater 2 U" is a song recorded by American group Destiny's Child for their fifth and final studio album Destiny Fulfilled (2004).
 The song was written by group members Beyoncé, Kelly Rowland and Michelle Williams along with Rodney "Darkchild" Jerkins, Ricky "Ric Rude" Lewis and Robert Waller, with Beyoncé, Rude and Jerkins handling its production.
 An R&B ballad talking about a woman's desire to cater to the male love interest of her life, "Cater 2 U" contains synthesizers in its instrumentation.
-A lawsuit filled by singer-songwriter Rickey Allen in 2006 claimed the group only recorded a cover of the song, which was originally his; however, the case was settled in 2009.
+A lawsuit filled by singer-songwriter Ricky Allen in 2006 claimed the group only recorded a cover of the song, which was originally his; however, the case was settled in 2009.

 "Cater 2 U" was released as the fourth and final single from Destiny Fulfilled on June 7, 2005, by Columbia Records and Sony Urban Music.
 It received mixed reviews from music critics who, despite generally praising its composition and the group members' vocal performances, criticized the lyrical content.
 The song was nominated in two categories at the 48th Annual Grammy Awards (2006) and received an award for Best R&B/Soul Single, Group, Band or Duo at the 2006 Soul Train Music Awards.
 Commercially, it peaked at number 14 on the US Billboard Hot 100, being certified platinum by the Recording Industry Association of America (RIAA).

 The accompanying music video for the song was directed by Jake Nava and filmed at the Red Rock Canyon State Park in California.
 It features the trio at a desert, with each member singing at a separate set and later a choreographed dance during the chorus.
 To further promote "Cater 2 U", Destiny's Child performed the song during several televised appearances and at the 2005 BET Awards.
 In addition, "Cater 2 U" was added to the set list of Destiny's Child's final tour Destiny Fulfilled... and Lovin' It (2005).
 Both Beyoncé and Kelly Rowland performed the song during their solo tours after Destiny's Child's disbandment.
 A cover version of "Cater 2 U" was performed by Usher and Babyface at the 2005 World Music Awards as a tribute to the group, due to their disbandment.